littleidiot40/stac-federated-search/README.md

 TBD: do we prefer `items` or `search` ?   `search` is defined by STAC but only allowed in the root (Landing page).
 There are more parameters defined than in OAFeat.

-This `search` link relation must have a `type` of `application/geo+json`.
-It is assumed to represent a GET request.
-The collection `search` link can be distinguished from a regular item `search` link as the `type` for the item search should be `application/geo+json` instead.
+The Collection Search endpoint and Item Search endpoint can be distinguished as the media type for the item search should be `application/geo+json` instead of `application/json`.

 ### Collection Assets